 It’s hard to believe it, but it’s true.
 What started out one year ago from yesterday as a podunk formicid-friendly online media project with an inaugural post on loving your house ants has grown into a podunk formicid-friendly online media project with 196 published articles.
 Whether you’re joining us now for the first time, or have traversed the long foraging trail of myrmecological justice since the very beginning, it’s time to consider what we’ve accomplished together.

 The Daily Ant hosts an intermittent ant film series, Theatre Thursdays.
-This is the second installment, by our Film Correspondant Derek Langston.
+This is the fourth installment, by our Film Correspondant Derek Langston.
 Enjoy!

 Six-legged Celluloid Presents…